#System Status

 - The status page shows everything as operational but I am experiencing problems.
 Localised issues may not always appear on the status page immediately.
 If the problem persists, contact your partner representative for support.

 - I want to be notified when an incident occurs.
 Incident notifications are not currently managed from Notification Preferences.
-That settings page currently covers instant transcript and monthly report notices only.
+That settings page currently covers per-project post-call transcript email and SMS summary delivery; monthly summary delivery is managed separately on Reports.

 - An incident was resolved but I am still affected.
 Some issues may require you to refresh your browser or sign out and sign back in after resolution.